pwikapanel/illustrator-panel/Tests.md

 Saving normally:

 1. draw a shape on the larger of the two artboards (it may be necessary to unlock a layer)
-2. save file as `test.ai` in the `sync` folder
-3. click the "Save Page" button, then click "OK" when finished
+2. click the "Save Page" button, then click "OK" when finished
-4. verify in the Finder that "sync/Svija/SVG Files/page1_CP.svg" was created
+3. verify in the Finder that "sync/Svija/SVG Files/test2_CP.svg" was updated (modification date)
-5. open the SVG in a browser to verify that it matches the Illustrator file
+4. open the SVG in a browser to verify that it matches the Illustrator file

 Expected result: the exported SVG matches the contents of the Illustrator page.